-Place the sheet of shells into your oven and let rise for approximately one hour.
-Once they’ve formed a nice round dome, it’s time to bake them!
+- Place the sheet of shells into your unheated oven and let them rise until they’ve popped up above the shell rims and begin to form dome.
+Then it’s time to bake!

-If you’re planning to use these as small gifts or stocking stuffers, it’s a lovely finishing touch to wrap them in cellophane and tie the top shut with a ribbon.
-They’re so delicious and adorable.
+If you’re planning to use these as small gifts or stocking stuffers, it’s a nice finishing touch to wrap them in cellophane and tie the top shut with a ribbon, making the whole package both delicious and adorable.